-By now it is more clear than ever: Israel will never stop its crimes of its own accord; it must be pressured to stop and this requires first and foremost accountability.
-As long as accountability remains absent, Israel is proving time and again that it will continue wantonly and willfully breaching international law, colonizing and annexing the Palestinian land and violating the human rights of the Palestinian people in broad daylight, daring the international community to react, yet confident it will never be held accountable.
+By now it is clearer than ever: Israel will never stop its crimes of its own accord; it must be pressured to stop, and this requires, first and foremost, accountability.
+As long as accountability remains absent, Israel is proving time and again that it will continue wantonly and wilfully to breach international law, colonize and annex Palestinian land and violate the human rights of the Palestinian people in broad daylight, daring the international community to react, yet confident it will never be held accountable.
 This shameful record of action and inaction cannot continue.
-It is time to impose concrete and costly consequences on Israel, the occupying Power, for all of its illegal actions, including many constituting war crimes and crimes against humanity.
+It is time to impose concrete and costly consequences on Israel, the occupying Power, for all of its illegal actions, including many that constitute war crimes and crimes against humanity.

-H.E.
-Mr. António Guterres

-The Secretary-General of the United Nations

-The United Nations

-New York

 We reiterate our calls on the international community to take a firm stand to oppose this ongoing Israeli aggression against the Palestinian people.
-Israel must be demanded to halt its attacks on Palestinian civilians and to halt its military raids and air strikes and to respect all of its obligations, without exception, as the occupying Power in the Occupied Palestinian Territory, including East Jerusalem.
+Israel must be demanded to halt its attacks on Palestinian civilians, to halt its military raids and air strikes and to respect all of its obligations, without exception, as the occupying Power in the Occupied Palestinian Territory, including East Jerusalem.

-Moreover, it must be demanded to cease its incitement and provocations against worshippers and holy sites, reckless actions that are threatening to ignite a religious war with disastrous ramifications.
-Israel must respect in word and deed the historic and legal status quo at Al-Aqsa Mosque/Al-Haram Al-Sharif and respect the authority of the Islamic Waqf and custodianship of the Hashemite Kingdom of Jordan for Jerusalem’s holy sites without interference or conditionality.
+Moreover, Israel must be demanded to cease its incitement and provocations against worshippers and holy sites, reckless actions that are threatening to ignite a religious war, with disastrous ramifications.
+Israel must respect, in word and deed, the historic and legal status quo at the Aqsa Mosque/Haram al-Sharif and respect the authority of the Islamic Waqf and custodianship of the Hashemite Kingdom of Jordan for Jerusalem’s holy sites, without interference or conditionality.

-Once again, it must be stated: Israel is the occupying Power and has no right whatsoever to restrict the access of our worshippers and to assert its sovereignty or control at this holy site or anywhere else in East Jerusalem and the rest of the Occupied Palestinian Territory, where its presence and that of its military forces and settlers is absolutely illegal.
+Once again, it must be stated: Israel is the occupying Power and has no right whatsoever to restrict the access of our worshippers or to assert its sovereignty or control at this holy site or anywhere else in East Jerusalem and the rest of the Occupied Palestinian Territory, where its presence and that of its military forces and settlers is absolutely illegal.

-The Charter of the United Nations and other relevant tenets of international law and countless relevant United Nations resolutions are unambiguous as to the need for action in the face of such egregious and systematic breaches.
-We thus reiterate our calls on the Security Council and all peace-loving nations to act and on the Secretary-General to use his good offices to oppose this aggression, to demand its halt, to provide protection for the Palestinian people and to ensure for them a horizon for justice and the realization of the inalienable human rights they continue to be deprived of by this illegal Israeli settler-colonial occupation and apartheid regime.
+The Charter of the United Nations, other relevant tenets of international law and countless relevant United Nations resolutions are unambiguous as to the need for action in the face of such egregious and systematic breaches.
+We thus reiterate our calls on the Security Council and all peace-loving nations to act, and on the Secretary-General to use his good offices to oppose this aggression, to demand its halt, to provide protection for the Palestinian people and to ensure for them a horizon for justice and the realization of the inalienable human rights they continue to be deprived of by this illegal Israeli settler-colonial occupation and apartheid regime.

-This letter is in follow-up to our 784 letters regarding the ongoing historic injustice against the Palestinian people and the crimes being perpetrated by Israel, the occupying Power, in the Occupied Palestinian Territory, including East Jerusalem, which constitutes the territory of the State of Palestine.
-These letters, dated from 29 September 2000 (A/55/432-S/2000/921) to 5 April 2023 (A/ES-10/932–S/2023/__) constitute a basic record of the crimes being committed by Israel, the occupying Power, against the Palestinian people since September 2000.
+The present letter is in follow-up to our 784 letters regarding the ongoing historic injustice against the Palestinian people and the crimes being perpetrated by Israel, the occupying Power, in the Occupied Palestinian Territory, including East Jerusalem, which constitutes the territory of the State of Palestine.
+Those letters, dated from 29 September 2000 (A/55/432–S/2000/921) to 5 April 2023 (A/ES-10/932–S/2023/249) constitute a basic record of the crimes being committed by Israel, the occupying Power, against the Palestinian people since September 2000.
 For all of these war crimes, acts of State terrorism and systematic human rights violations being committed against the Palestinian people, Israel must be held accountable and the perpetrators brought to justice.